 Colorado ProStart® is a junior/senior high school hospitality education program of the Colorado Restaurant Foundation, Colorado Restaurant Association, and the National Restaurant Association Education Foundation.
 The program is a restaurant/hospitality management, culinary arts, and business economics curriculum that provide for high school and college academic credit, scholarships, and a paid work experience opportunities for students.

 The Colorado ProStart Program currently serves more than 900 students from 27 high schools across Colorado.
 The ProStart® program currently provides high school and college academic credit through Metropolitan State University of Denver, ProStart® Post -Secondary Passport, scholarships, and employment opportunities.

 Check out the story on 9News regarding the winners of the 2019 Colorado ProStart Invitational

-Network with fellow business owners, stay up-to-date on legislative issues important to our industry, connect with your hospitality community, take advantage of significant savings opportunities and stay informed.Join Now
+Stay up-to-date on legislative issues important to our industry, connect with your hospitality community, and take advantage of significant resources and savings.Join Now

 By bringing industry into the classroom, ProStart® gives students a platform to discover new career opportunities by providing hands-on training and industry experience.

 The curriculum includes all facets of the industry, setting a high standard of excellence for students and industry.
 By completing ProStart Level 1 & II, students master fundamental management and culinary skills needed for success – like leadership, accountability, teamwork and responsibility – which they can take with them to positions in all industries.